-I love a light sprinkle of demerara sugar on my affagato, that’s how my very first affagato was presented and that’s how I’ve always loved it.
+I love a light sprinkle of demerara sugar on my affogato, that’s how my very first affogato was presented and that’s how I’ve always loved it.
 That little bit of crunchy sweet makes an exquisite difference.
 Demerara sugar is just that toffee flavoured coarse brown cane sugar you get in sachets for coffee.

 Chocolate shavings, whether milk, dark or white.

 If you fancy related recipes, head on over to the Italian Page and the Desserts Page, for delights like: